 - Atoms.
 In Atomic Design, as in chemistry, atoms are the basic elements that help inform everything.
 In the world of web applications, atoms are the foundational elements, such as HTML tags, fonts, animations, and color palettes.
 Web design “atoms” can also be less concrete.
 Examples include buttons or forms.

 - Molecules.
-Molecules are the next-largest building block in the food chain.
-Created by the joining of different atoms, molecules are complex by nature.
-Because they’re the product of various atoms, though, it’s possible to break them down, conceptually, into something easier to digest.
-Examples of web design molecules include the things that become the backbone of the larger design system, such as form labels or input fields.
+Molecules are the next-largest building block.
+Created by the joining of different atomic elements, molecules are complex by nature.
+Because they’re the product of various atoms, though, it’s possible to break them down, conceptually, into UI elements that are easier to digest.
+Examples of web design molecules include the things that become the backbone of the larger design system, such as form labels or input field.

 - Organisms.
-Atoms combine to form molecules, and molecules combine to form organisms.
-In the world of Atomic Design, organisms are the elements that shape both the appearance and functionality of a website.
-They’re also the elements that start to impact UI.
+Atoms combine to form molecules, and groups of molecules form organisms.
+In the world of Atomic Design, organisms are the UI elements that shape both the appearance and functionality of a website.
+They’re also the elements that start to impact user interface.
 The way a developer arranges molecules informs the site experience and the complexity of the finished product.
 Examples of organisms include logos, search fields, and main navigation which together may form a header organism.

 - Templates.
-At this phase of the Atomic Design process, we start to break with the chemistry analogy and shift back into the lexicon of web development, as a whole.
-Templates, then, are “organisms” strung together to create pages or finished products.
+At this phase of the Atomic Design process, we start to break with the chemistry analogy and shift back into the lexicon of front-end development, as a whole.
+Templates, then, are “organisms” strung together at the page-level or beyond.
 Templates, online atoms, organisms, and molecules, are highly concrete.
 They provide a fixed context for the more abstract pieces to fit and are responsible for pulling the site together into something resembling its final form.
 An HTML wireframe is an excellent example of a template.

 The Benefits of Atomic Design

-Now that we’ve discussed the basic UI components of Atomic Design, let’s take a deeper dive into why these components are beneficial, and why it’s emerged as such a popular design system.
+Now that we’ve discussed the basic UI components of Atomic Design, let’s take a deeper dive into why these components are beneficial, and why it’s emerged as such a popular approach to structuring a design system.

 Atomic Design allows for a “mix and match” approach

-With Atomic Design, developers can take site elements independently, rather than as a single brick that all needs to move at once.
-This allows developers to identify portions of the site that can be reused, repurposed, or paired with other elements to form new organisms.
+With Atomic Design methodology, developers can take UI elements independently, rather than as a single brick that needs to move as one.
+This allows developers to reuse, repurpose, or pair atomic components with other elements to form new, more complex components.

 Atomic Design generates straightforward layouts

 This is true for both developers and final users.
 For developers, the code of sites created with Atomic Design is easier to read and understand.
 For users, atomically designed sites are easier to navigate and more intuitive.
-When and if developers need to go back into the site to make changes, Atomic Design makes it easy to identify each element and what it represents and alter things accordingly.
+When and if developers need to go back into the site to make changes in its content structure, Atomic Design makes it easy to identify each element and what it represents and alter things accordingly.

-When developers have a list of components (including atoms, molecules, and organisms) available before they begin to build a site, they’re more likely to employ existing infrastructure than they are to create new elements needlessly.
+When developers have a list of basic building blocks (including atoms, molecules, and organisms) available before they begin to build a user interface, they’re more likely to employ existing infrastructure than they are to create new UI elements needlessly.

 The end result is fewer components, which makes for leaner, easier-to-use sites.